nmattei/cmps3160/syllabus.md

 ### Test 1 and Test 2

-This will be a written, close book, in class exam.
+This will be a written, closed book, in class exam.
 You are allowed one cheat sheet, front and back, 8.5x11 inch paper.
 You will be required to turn in this cheat sheet **with** the actual exam and it will be graded for completeness and neatness.
 Test 2 is cumulative.
 This semester both exams will take place in person. **You must earn at least a 60% average between the two exams to pass the course.**

 <!-- This will be a written, close book, in class exam.
 You are allowed one **hand-written** cheat sheet, front and back, 8.5x11 inch paper.
 You will be required to turn in this cheat sheet **with** the actual exam and it will be graded for completeness and neatness.
 Test 2 is cumulative.
 This semester both exams will take place in person. **You must earn at least a 60% average between the two exams to pass the course.** -->